 - Capability Statement - This is a representation that your company has performed contracts that are of equivalent scope to what you are bidding on

 - Surety Bonds - A surety bond ensures your completion of a job by creating a financial guarantee that another organization makes on behalf of your business.
 A surety bond is required for many government contracts.

 - A Business Registration Certificate from DORES, which will be required during any state bidding process.

-Here is one example of when you might need a surety bond: if you offer construction services, a client might ask you to have one.
-In the event they think the work is insufficient, they could file a claim with the surety company to pay for the cost of a new contractor to do the work.
+For example, if you offer construction services, a client might ask you to have a surety bond.
+In the event they think the work is insufficient, the client could file a claim with the surety company to pay for the cost of a new contractor to do the work.